dhonus/jellyfin-tui/README.md

 # Hex or color name ('green', 'yellow' etc.).
 If not specified => blue is used.
 primary_color: '#7db757'

-# Requests a transcoded stream from jellyfin.
-Bitrate in kbps.
-Container is optional.
-# enabled = default value at startup
 transcoding:
-  enabled: false
   bitrate: 320
   # container: mp3